History of the Friends of the Oro Valley Public Library

 At the March meeting JoAnn Dumas’ title was changed to Director of Book Operations.
 A motion was made and passed to put $25,000 in a Flexible Spending account to be used at Jane Peterson’s discretion.
 Also approved was an amount of $15,000 to be donated to the Town of Oro Valley to help defray their expenses incurred by the Library.
 The check was presented to Mayor, Satish Hiremath, by Board members anita Davis, Helen Dankwerth, Martha Briggs and Doug Forester on April 6, 2011.

 At the Volunteer Appreciation dinner held in May, Mayor Satish Hiremeath spoke to the volunteers.
-A special award was given to JoAnn Dumas as Volunteer of the Decade for all that she done as Director of Book Operations.
+A special award was given to JoAnn Dumas as Volunteer of the Decade for her accomplishments as Director of Book Operations.
 Volunteer of the Year award was given to Cindy Siefried, Director of Book Shoppe One.

-The following technological equipment have been installed in the Library Meeting Room and the Library Program Room in the years 2009 and 2010.
+New technology was installed in the Library Meeting Room and the Library Program Room in 2009 and 2010:

 $16K for a PA system